 As to your question on Buddha, the majority of the scholars do not ascribe prophethood to him, nor did Allah ordain him on a mission for tawhid.

 History tells us that Siddhartha Gautama was his real name.
-He was said to be a prince and monastic saint.
+He was said to be a prince and a monastic saint.

 Gautama renounced his royal life and spent many years in meditation.